 When she was age 19 or 20, in 1856, Rebecca married William Henry Gary (March 20, 1832-1911).

-They were the parents of nine offspring, of whom the following are known -- Isaiah Gary, Daniel W. Gary, Katherine "Elizabeth" Ingram, Simon P. Gary, George E. Gary, James N. Gary and Clara Gary.
+They were the parents of nine offspring, of whom the following are known -- Dr. Isaiah "Clark" Gary, Daniel W. Gary, Katherine "Elizabeth" Ingram, Simon P. Gary, George E. Gary, James N. Gary and Clara Gary.
 Two others were deceased by 1900.

-Early in their marriage, the Garys dwelled in William's home state of Maryland but by 1860 had moved back into Pennsylvania.
+Early in their marriage, the Garys dwelled in William's home region of Cumberland, Maryland but by 1860 had moved back into Pennsylvania.
 Sometime between 1867 and 1869, they migrated to Iowa, settling on a farm in Highland, Tama County.
 They are shown in Tama in the 1870 and 1880 federal censuses.
 In 1880, the federal census taker recorded that Rebecca and their 19-year-old daughter Katherine Elizabeth were inflicted with erysipelas, a form of bacterial skin infection.

 The 1900 census shows William and Rebecca living as empty nesters, but with several farmhands living under their roof in Highland Township, Tama County.